 The ten top photos from each category will be published in the Guardian along with the entrants’ details.

-If you'd like to enter this competition but don't feel you have the necessary skills just yet - our beginners photography DVD and One-to-One photography courses can help.
+If you'd like to enter this competition but don't feel you have the necessary skills just yet - our Ultimate Beginners Course and One-to-One photography courses can help.